uxtocode/JavaScript-Learning/README.md

 ## 📩 Contact
 For any inquiries or suggestions, don't hesitate to reach out by opening an issue in this repository.

-🧠 Keep Learning, Keep Coding! 🚀
+🧠 Keep Learning & Keep Coding! 🚀